 Read a complete analysis of Romania's economy in the country report 2015 [2 MB]

-The Commission has made eight country-specific recommendations to Romania to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: implementation of the precautionary programme; public finances and taxation; health care; labour market; education and training; social inclusion; efficiency of the public administration; network industries.
+The Commission has made four country-specific recommendations to Romania to help it improve its economic performance.
+These are in the areas of: implementation of the programme; public finances, taxation and pensions; labour market, wage-setting, education and health; state-owned enterprises.